Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Introduction

 Data-EnablEd Predictive Control (DeePC) recently emerged as a promising model-free optimal control paradigm that directly uses input-output data to achieve safe and optimal control of unknown systems \cite{coulson2019data}.
 Instead of relying on a parametric system model, DeePC is a non-parametric approach that leverages Willems' fundamental lemma \cite{willems2005note} to directly predict future system trajectories \cite{coulson2019regularized}.
-This approach is effective for handling real-time uncertainty and disturbances \cite{dorfler2022bridging}, which are common in mixed traffic systems.
-Furthermore, DeePC allows for the incorporation of input/output constraints to meet safety requirements.
-The method is highly scalable and capable of handling large amounts of data, making it a practical solution for a wide range of applications \cite{chen2022data}.
-Notably, DeePC is equivalent to sequential system identification and model predictive control (MPC) for deterministic linear time-invariant (LTI) systems and has demonstrated promising control performance for nonlinear and non-deterministic systems \cite{fiedler2021relationship, chen2022data, wang2022deep}.
-For instance, Wang \textit{et al.} \cite{wang2022deep} proposed a Data-EnablEd Predictive Leading Cruise Control (DeeP-LCC) algorithm for CAVs based on measurable driving data to smooth mixed traffic, which has been expanded to address large-scale problems \cite{wang2022distributed}.
+This approach is effective for handling real-time uncertainty and disturbances \cite{dorfler2022bridging}.
+Furthermore, DeePC allows for the incorporation of input/output constraints to meet safety requirements \cite{zhang2022data}.
+Notably, DeePC is equivalent to sequential system identification and MPC for deterministic linear time-invariant (LTI) systems and has demonstrated promising control performance and lower computation cost for nonlinear and non-deterministic systems \cite{coulson2022data, zhang2022data, wang2023deep}.
+For instance, Wang \textit{et al.} \cite{wang2023deep} proposed a Data-EnablEd Predictive Leading Cruise Control algorithm for CAVs to smooth mixed traffic, which has been expanded to address large-scale problems \cite{wang2023distributed}.
 However, their research did not consider the diverse driving behaviors of human drivers or the optimization of energy consumption, which are vital aspects of CAV operation.
-In real-world traffic scenarios, human drivers may exhibit vastly different driving styles \cite{wang2022adaptive}, ranging from aggressive to mild, potentially leading to the failure of DeePC due to the lack of a pre-known driving environment with random surrounding HDVs.
-That being said, the consideration of diverse driving behaviors and the incorporation of energy consumption optimization in DeePC are still missing but worth careful investigation.
+In real-world traffic scenarios, human drivers may exhibit vastly different driving styles \cite{wang2023adaptive}, ranging from aggressive to mild, potentially leading to the failure of DeePC due to the lack of a pre-known driving environment with random surrounding HDVs.
+Furthermore, current eco-driving strategies rely on the tracking of pre-defined reference trajectories (set points tracking), yet their optimality is hard to ensure in uncertain environments.
+Essentially, adherence to a reference trajectory limits the optimization search space, potentially missing more efficient routes that arise in dynamic real-time conditions. \cite{hu2023generic,yamashita2016reference}.
+Hence, the consideration of diverse driving behaviors and the incorporation of energy consumption optimization in DeePC are still missing but worth careful investigation.